 On July 2, 2022, the Company amended the Initial Brown License Agreements to extend the termination dates of the Commercialization Plan of the license agreements to an additional two years.
 On August 25, 2022, the Company amended the four Initial Brown License Agreements to extend the termination dates to November 1, 2023 and to extend the termination dates of the Commercialization Plan of the license agreements from an additional two years to three years.
 For each of the Initial Brown License Agreements and amendments, the Company is required to pay Elkurt a maintenance fee of \$67,000 increased by interest at the rate of 1% per month from October 15, 2021 until paid.
 In addition, beginning on January 1, 2022 and each year thereafter until January 1, 2027, the Company is required to pay an annual License Maintenance Fee of \$3,000.
 Beginning on January 1, 2028, and every year thereafter the annual License Maintenance Fee shall become \$4,000 per year.
-Upon successful commercialization, the Company is required to pay Elkurt between 0.5% to 1.5% of net sales based on the terms under the Initial Brown License Agreements.
-In addition, the Company must pay Elkurt, under each of the Initial Brown License Agreements, 25% of all non-royalty sublicense income prior to the first commercial sale, and 10% of non-royalty sublicense income thereafter, in the event that the Company enters into sublicenses for the subject intellectual property.
+Upon successful commercialization, the Company is required to pay Elkurt, under each of the Initial Brown License Agreements, 25% of all non-royalty sublicense income prior to the first commercial sale, and 10% of non-royalty sublicense income thereafter, in the event that the Company enters into sublicenses for the subject intellectual property.
 If net sales or non-royalty sublicense income are generated from know-how products, the amounts otherwise due (royalty or non-royalty sublicense income) shall be reduced by 50%.
 As of December 31, 2022, the Company recorded annual License Maintenance fees of \$12,000.